YukihiroWatanabe/YukihiroWatanabe.github.io/README.md

 - Diagrams are placed between explanations
 - Mathematical expressions are kept minimal and intuitive

 ## License
-This work is licensed under CC BY 4.0.
+This work is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0).
+© C-side Laboratory, Yatsugatake
 © Yukihiro Watanabe